 - Open wounds.

 Another possible risk of neck lift surgery is that you might not be happy with the results.
 In that situation, another surgery might be an option.

 How you prepare

 Food and medications

-Your doctor might ask you to stop taking aspirin or other blood-thinning medications several days before your surgery.
+You need to stop taking aspirin or other blood-thinning medications several days before surgery.
 These can include warfarin (Jantoven), heparin and other medications such as ibuprofen (Advil, Motrin IB, others).

 Smoking tobacco promotes wrinkling of the skin and slows recovery and healing.
 Your health care provider likely will ask you to quit smoking before having a neck lift.

-Arrange for a ride home after your surgery and for someone to stay with you the first night after your procedure.
+Arrange for a ride home after surgery and for someone to stay with you the first night after the procedure.

 What you can expect

 Before the procedure

-Before you have a neck lift, your doctor will consult with you to evaluate your health and to discuss your surgical goals and expectations.
-Your doctor will then decide on the surgical method that works best for you.
-He or she might suggest additional procedures — such as a brow lift, eyelid surgery or skin resurfacing — that might help give you the results you desire.
+Before you have a neck lift, your health care provider talks with you to evaluate your health and discuss surgical goals and expectations.
+Your provider then decides on the surgical method that works best for you.
+You may discuss additional procedures — such as a brow lift, eyelid surgery or skin resurfacing — to give you the results you want.

-Your face will be examined and measured, and you might have photographs taken so that you can compare your appearance before and after surgery.
+Your face will be examined and measured.
+Photographs may be taken so that you can compare your appearance before and after surgery.

 During the procedure

-A neck lift can be done with sedation and local anesthesia, in which only part of your body feels numb, or under general anesthesia.
+A neck lift is most often done under general anesthesia.
+You'll be in a sleep-like state.
+It also may be done with sedation and local anesthesia, in which only part of your body feels numb.